tonykim925/personalweb-5fa1e/src/pages/index.md

     type: section_hero
     title: 'Hello!
 I''m Tony '
     content: >-
-      I am an Industrial - Organizational Psychologist living in the San Francisco Bay Area.
-I utilize my skills in **people analytics** and knowledge of **organizational psychology** to offer tangible people solutions.
+      I am a people & workplace researcher living in the San Francisco Bay Area.
+      I am passionate about helping organizations make data and research-driven decisions when it comes to their most valuable resource - the workers.